apache/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

-These examples generate streaming DataFrames that are untyped, meaning that the schema of the DataFrame is not checked at compile time, only checked in runtime when the query is submitted.
+These examples generate streaming DataFrames that are untyped, meaning that the schema of the DataFrame is not checked at compile time, only checked at runtime when the query is submitted.
 Some operations like `map`, `flatMap`, etc. need the type to be known at compile time.
 To do those, you can convert these untyped streaming DataFrames to typed streaming Datasets using the same methods as static DataFrame.
 See the SQL Programming Guide for more details.
 Additionally, more details on the supported streaming sources are discussed later in the document.

 ## Operations on streaming DataFrames/Datasets
-You can apply all kinds of streaming DataFrames/Datasets - ranging for untyped, SQL-like operations (e.g. select, where, groupBy), to typed RDD-like operations (e.g. map, filter, flatMap).
+You can apply all kinds of operations on streaming DataFrames/Datasets - ranging from untyped, SQL-like operations (e.g. select, where, groupBy), to typed RDD-like operations (e.g. map, filter, flatMap).
 See the SQL programming guide for more details.
 Let’s take a look at a few example operations that you can use.

 ### Basic Operations - Selection, Projection, Aggregation
-Most of the common operations on DataFrame/Dataset operations are supported for streaming.
+Most of the common operations on DataFrame/Dataset are supported for streaming.
 The few operations that are not supported are discussed later in this section.

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">